House sheathing is the panel layer that turns framing into a working shell.

 A framed house is not stiff just because the studs, rafters, joists, and plates are standing.
 The frame needs panels that tie those pieces together.

-That is the job of sheathing.
-Roof sheathing ties rafters or trusses together.
-Wall sheathing helps the studs resist side movement.
+Roof sheathing ties rafters or trusses into a deck.
+Wall sheathing helps studs resist side movement.
 Floor sheathing spreads loads across joists and gives the floor system a working surface.

-Without sheathing, the frame is easier to rack, twist, and damage before the rest of the envelope is complete.
-With sheathing installed correctly, the house starts to act more like one connected shell.
+Without sheathing, the frame racks, twists, and damages easily before the rest of the envelope is complete.
+Once the panels are on and fastened correctly, the house starts to behave like one connected shell.

 Sheathing is not the whole envelope